X icon white, transparent background.

 It’s better to let people move on rather than encourage them to stay in a position that doesn’t fulfill them or restricts their growth.
 You don’t want to retain people if it negatively affects their happiness and, consequently, their motivation to perform at their best.

 • Would this person prefer to receive a retention bonus, pay raise, or other benefits?
-If an employee is unhappy with their current salary and doesn’t feel they’re being paid fairly, it’s often better to negotiate a pay raise or introduce additional benefits rather than offer a retention bonus.
+Suppose an employee is unhappy with their current salary and doesn’t feel they’re being paid fairly.
+In that case, negotiating a pay raise or introducing additional benefits is often better than offering a retention bonus.

 • What is our reason for offering this employee a retention agreement?
 Staff will be curious about why you’re offering retention agreements and wonder if there are problems behind the scenes.
 It’s best to be transparent so they can make an informed decision.
 If you’re not upfront about your motivations, they may leave anyway when they realize the full impact of a situation on their job.
 For example, if someone discovers many of their colleagues are leaving due to a merger, they may not want to keep working with a new team.

 • Can staff negotiate the terms of the employee retention agreement?
-Retention agreements can be the start of a discussion between you and your staff.
+Employee retention bonus agreements can be the start of a discussion between you and your staff.
 If they’re unhappy with some of the terms, you may have to adjust the agreement to suit both parties.
 You can even reassess the retention bonus agreement and offer a higher amount.

 • How might tax affect the retention bonus?
-To spare your employees from disappointment, it’s worth checking how much of their retention bonus they can expect to receive after tax.
+It’s worth checking how much of their retention bonus they can expect to receive after tax to spare your employees from disappointment.
 As supplemental pay, bonuses are subject to withholding taxes, so what seems like a reasonable amount during the agreement may seem less worthwhile after deductions.
-It’s best to present people with the net amount up-front, so they can negotiate if it’s too low.
+It’s best to present people with the net amount upfront, so they can negotiate if it’s too low.

 💡 Supplementary pay is also subject to different rates depending on whether it’s combined with regular salaries or paid as a separate sum.
 Check how that affects the total of your retention bonuses before you offer and pay them out.

 • Does the contract clarify how the employee retention agreement will work?
-It’s essential for staff to understand all terms of the agreement and how it’ll affect them.
+Staff members need to understand all terms of the agreement and how it’ll affect them.
 Otherwise, they may commit and later regret their decision.
 The continued frustration over their job situation and the added stress of breaking an employee retention agreement may even lead them to quit.
 So, encourage staff to read through the entire contract and ask questions if they’re unsure about anything.

 Aside from these points, there are no strict rules governing retention agreements or bonuses.
 You can tailor them to your company and each individual employee.

-An effective retention agreement can incentivize your team to stay at your company for longer.
-But the ultimate goal of retention is creating a place where people want to work.
+An effective retention bonus contract can incentivize your team to stay at your company for longer.
+Still, the ultimate goal of retention is creating a place where people want to work.
 To achieve this, you need retention strategies that target all aspects of the employee experience.

 🤔 Wondering whether to offer top employees retention agreements?